 35. An instruction to a Select Committee extends or restricts the order of reference.

-(APPROVED 28TH JULY, 1857.)
+Witnesses summoned by orders of the House.
 171. Witnesses shall be summoned in order to be examined at the Bar of the House, or before a Committee of the whole House, or a Select Committee, by orders of the House, signed by the Clerk.